JuliaLang/PkgDev.jl/README.md

 ### PkgDev.switch_pkgbutler_template(package_name, template)

 Switch the Julia Package Butler template for package `package_name`.
 The package you want to tag must be deved in the current Julia environment and the Julia Package Butler must already be enabled for the package.
 The `template` argument can be `:auto`, `:default` or `:bach`.

+### PkgDev.format(package_name)

+Format all the Julia source code files for the package with name `package_name`.
+The package you want to tag must be deved in the current Julia environment.
+This function uses [DocumentFormat.jl](https://github.com/julia-vscode/DocumentFormat.jl).